zhaben/xrp-genie/README.md

 > **📖 [View Full Documentation →](https://zhaben.github.io/xrp-genie/)**

 **🧞‍♂️ XRP Genie** is a CLI tool and SDK for rapidly scaffolding XRPL wallet applications.
-Choose from three integration modes and get a production-ready app in seconds.
+Choose from three modes and get a production-ready app in seconds.

-Generate complete Next.js/XRPL wallet apps with `npx xrp-genie init`
+Generate working Next.js/XRPL wallet apps with `npx xrp-genie init`

 Add to any javascript app with `npm i xrp-genie-sdk`